On non-freeness of groups generated by two parabolic matrices with rational parameters: limit points and the orbit test: Introduction

 \section{Introduction}

 For a complex number $\alpha$, consider the subgroup $G_{\alpha}$ of $\SL2 (\CC)$, generated by two parabolic matrices:

-The problem of determining whether $G_{\alpha}$ is a rank-$2$ free group or not has a long history and has been actively studied in the literature.
-We say that $\alpha \in \CC$ is a \emph{free number} if $G_{\alpha}$ is isomorphic to a rank-$2$ free group, and that $\alpha \in \CC$ is a \emph{non-free number}, or a \emph{relation number}, otherwise.
+The problem of determining whether $G_{\alpha}$ is a free group of rank 2 or not has a long history and has been actively studied in the literature.
+We say that $\alpha \in \CC$ is a \emph{free number} if $G_{\alpha}$ is a free group of rank 2, and that $\alpha \in \CC$ is a \emph{non-free number}, or a \emph{relation number}, otherwise.

 Many people have contributed to this problem, and different conventions have been used in the literature.
 For $\alpha_1, \alpha_2 \in \CC$, if we let

 then $H_{\alpha_1, \alpha_2} \cong H_{1, \alpha_1 \alpha_2} = G_{\alpha_1 \alpha_2}$ \cite{chang1958certain}.
 Many previous results were obtained in the settings $H_{2, \lambda}, H_{\mu, \mu}$ and $H_{\alpha, 1}$.
 Nonetheless, we adopt the notation $G_{\alpha} = H_{1, \alpha}$ since this formulation is most convenient for the orbit test, which is the main focus of this article.
 Moreover, the above isomorphism tells us that all previous results can be converted into our setting.